astrosilverio/mimir/README.md

 Part of this project, therefore, is an engine that can do those things for arbitrary game data.

 I recently gave a talk on how text adventures / text adventure frameworks work at Open Source Bridge.
-Transcript of the talk will go up on [my blog] (http://astrosilverio.tumblr.com/) soon; I'd suggest reading that if you really want to know what's going on.
+A rough transcript of the talk is up on [my blog] (http://astrosilverio.tumblr.com/); I'd suggest reading that if you really want to know what's going on.

 Besides the engine, the framework should have an API to make gamemaking easy.